CprimeLearningLabs/terraform-aws-intro/labs/lab-2.1-Provider/lab2.1-provider.md

 Be sure to have completed the instructions on the "environment-setup" page.

+**NOTE:** All code for the labs in this class will be created and executed on the lab virtual machine.

 ## Lab

 For this lab we will be using a provider called "random".